Family vs Supreme

 The only family law matter that cannot be filed in Family Court is divorce.
 Couples seeking to bring a divorce action must file in the state’s Supreme Court.
 Additionally, if family law issues such as custody, child support, visitation, abuse, neglect, and adoption are being addressed in the context of a divorce, these issues will then be transferred to the Supreme Court.
 However, if any of these issues take place prior to, or after a divorce, they can be completed in Family Court.

 Schedule a Consultation

-For additional help with your family law matter and to further understand the difference between Family Court and Supreme Court, please contact our office today and schedule a consultation with one of our expert attorneys.
+For additional help with your family law matter and to further understand the difference between Family vs Supreme, please contact our office today and schedule a consultation with one of our expert attorneys.